EmanuelePapini/FIF_C/README.md

 Please feel free to contact us would you need any help in getting FIF up and running.

+### Acknowledgments ###
+We acknowledge financial support from the Italian Space Agency under the contract ASI “LIMADOU Scienza+” n° 2020-31-HH.0

 ### Links ###
  http://people.disim.univaq.it/~antonio.cicone/Software.html